arbenl/ecohubkosova/docs/architecture-plan.md

 1. ✅ Document and enforce the new `src/**`-only layout across generators (shadcn config, new modules, docs) so future code never drifts back to the root.
 2. Re-enable Playwright and introduce Vitest + React Testing Library so unit/component suites run locally and in CI.
-3. Publish the service layer via typed route handlers / SDK endpoints for React Native and other consumers once the above refactors land.
+3. ✅ Publish the service layer via typed route handlers / SDK endpoints for React Native and other consumers once the above refactors land (see `/api/v1/*`).
 4. Investigate and harden the lingering cross-session sign-out issue once the above foundational work is complete.
 5. Wire Supabase migrations into CI (db reset/lint) so schema drift is caught automatically.